 Goal setting is a key part of any strategy, not just a content marketing one.
 After all, without a clear idea of what we want to achieve, how on earth will we get there?

 Your content marketing goals shouldn’t be anything like the list of new years resolutions people set for themselves year in, year out.
 Why?
 Because most people give up on those resolutions within a few weeks.
-Your business goals ought to be strategic ones, which will result in clear improvements in your business.
-Also, they should be structured in such a way that they’re easy to implement and measure.
+Your business goals ought to be strategic goals, which will result in clear improvements in your business, and they should be structured in such a way that they’re easy to implement and measure.
 The SMART approach to goal setting is one way to go about it.

 Create a content plan for the next year by deciding how often you will post and the type of content you will produce.
-You can work in Excel, if that suits you, as it is fully flexible and easily changed as needed.
-I like to print off my content calendar and colour code it for the different types of posts and cross reference this with a Word document which contains all the details.
-I also use sticky notes so that the details can be changed without too much hassle.
+You can work in excel if that suits you as it is fully flexible and easily changed as needed.
+I like to print off my content calendar and

-Although it’s useful to plan for the year as a whole, particularly as we are doing this in January, the process can be made more manageable by concentrating on the first quarter for now, with a light plan in place for later months.
+Although it’s useful to plan for the year as a whole, particularly as we are doing this in January, it makes it more manageable to concentrate on the first quarter for now, with a light plan in place for later months.

 Turning Goals into a Plan

-This part can be tricky, but is made easier by asking yourself a series of questions which help turn big picture goals into actionable activities that can be scheduled regularly.
+This part can be tricky, but asking yourself a series of questions will help turn big-picture goals into actionable activities that can be scheduled on a regular basis.

-For example, if part of your aim is to attract x amount of email sign-ups each month, what will you do to ensure that people consistently give you their email address?
-This indicates that you need to create some lead magnet content which will help you gather those sign-ups.
+For example, if part of your aim is to attract x amount of email sign-ups each month, what will you do to ensure that people consistently give you your email address?
+This would indicate that you need to create some lead magnet content material which will help you gather those sign-ups.

-Lead magnets should be valuable enough that your audience are willing to trade their email address for it.
-Lead magnets can include how-to guides, short e-books, cheat sheets, video downloads and access to webinar training.
+Lead magnets should be valuable enough that your audience are willing to trade their email address for it, they can include how to guides, short e-books, cheat sheets, video downloads and access to webinar training.
 This type of material needs to be well-planned, in advance, to ensure that your audience are happy to receive it.
 If they provide you with their email address and get some content that is mediocre or of little value to them, this weakens trust instead of building it.

 Other considerations that should be accounted for during your planning session are: